marimelon/html2pdf-api/README.md

 # html2pdf-api
-This container runs a web service that converts Japanese HTML files to PDF using Google Chrome.
+This container runs a web service that converts Japanese HTML files to PDF using Chromium.

 ## Usage
 ### Build